 - 1. The Basic sciences:

-- i.
-Orbital and ocular anatomya.
-Gross anatomyb.
+- 1. Orbital and ocular anatomy

+- a.
+Gross anatomy

+- b.
 Histology

-- ii.
-Ocular Physiology
+- 2. Ocular Physiology

-- iii.
-Pathology
+- 3. Pathology

 - a.
 General pathology

 - b.
 Ocular pathology: Gross pathology, Histopathology.

-- iv.
-Biochemistry: General biochemistry, biochemistry applicable to ocular function.
+- 4. Biochemistry: General biochemistry, biochemistry applicable to ocular function.

-- v.
-Microbiology
+- 5. Microbiology

 - a.
 General Microbiology

 - b.
 Specific microbiology applicable to the eye

 - c.
 Immunology with particular reference to ocular immunology

+- 6. Understanding and application of knowledge of the structure and function of the parts of Central Nervous System and other parts of the body which influence or control on the structure and function of the eye

+- 7. Understand and develop competence in executing common general laboratory procedures employed in diagnosis and research in ophthalmology

-- vi.
-Genetics
+- 8. Genetics

-- vii.
-Geometric and ophthalmic optics
+- 9. Geometric and ophthalmic optics

 - a.
 Basic physical optics

 - b.
 Ophthalmic optics

 - c.
 Applied optics including optical devices

+- 10. To demonstrate the knowledge of the pharmacological (including toxic) aspects of drugs used in ophthalmic practice and drugs commonly used in general diseases affecting the eyes

-2. Clinical ophthalmology:
+- 2. Clinical ophthalmology:

-- i.
-Disorders of refraction
+- Disorders of refraction

-- ii.
-Disorders of the Lids
+- Disorders of the Lids

-- iii.
-Disorders of the Lacrimal system
+- Disorders of the Lacrimal system

-- iv.
-Disorders of the conjunctiva
+- Disorders of the conjunctiva

-- v.
-Disorders of the sclera
+- Disorders of the sclera

-- vi.
-Disorders of the cornea
+- Disorders of the cornea

-- vii.
-Disorders of the uveal Tract
+- Disorders of the uveal Tract

-- viii.
-Disorders of the lens
+- Disorders of the lens

-- ix.
-Disorders of the Retina & Vitreous
+- Disorders of the Retina & Vitreous

-- x.
-Disorders of the Optic Nerve & Visual pathway
+- Disorders of the Optic Nerve & Visual pathway

-- xi.
-Disorders of the orbit
+- Disorders of the orbit

-- xii.
-Glaucoma
+- Glaucoma

-- xiii.
-Neuro ophthalmology
+- Neuro ophthalmology

-- xiv.
-Pediatric Ophthalmology
+- Pediatric Ophthalmology

-- xv.
-Systemic Ophthalmology (ocular involvement in systemic disease)
+- Systemic Ophthalmology (ocular involvement in systemic disease)

-- xvi.
-Immune ocular disorders
+- Immune ocular disorders

-- xvii.
-Strabismus & Amblyopia
+- Strabismus & Amblyopia

-- xviii.
-Community Ophthalmology
+- Community Ophthalmology

-- xix.
-Ophthalmic Oncology
+- Ophthalmic Oncology

-- xx.
-Visual rehabilitation
+- Visual rehabilitation

-(B) Essential diagnostic skills: Instrumentation
+B. Essential diagnostic skills: Instrumentation